This post comes from our Marketing Director, Erica O’Donnell, who has worked in the digital marketing world for nearly 15 years.

 Find a way to position your product that has meaning to your customers.
 Speak your customers’ language, and make sure to illustrate your claims with proof points that establish your credibility.
-Here are a few leading brand executives’ thoughts on being “authentic” in marketing.
+A few leading brand executivesshare their thoughts on being authentic on being “authentic” in marketing.

 What you say is only as good as what you can prove.

 3. Determine what benefits your product or service gives your customers.

 Start by establishing the best things about your product or service, and then connect them to benefits that have meaning to your customers.
 This exercise may even lead you to an aha moment on how you can make your offering even better (double win!).

 Answer the questions: What problem are you solving for your customers?
 How does your product or service fulfill your customer’s unique needs or desires?
 What differentiates you from all your other competitors?